CLICK HERE TO FILL OUT THE MASTERFILE FORM!

 Things to Remember

-- Submit your information by the priority deadline of June 1, 2017 for the 2017-2018 school year.
-We will continue to accept submissions until October 2017 to accommodate deferred/2nd semester recruitment, but it helps us if we start processing the file for Fall 2017 recruitment in June.
+- Submit your information by the priority deadline of June 1st for the upcoming school year.
+We will continue to accept submissions until October to accommodate deferred/2nd semester recruitment, but it helps us if we start processing information for Fall recruitment in June.
 The sooner the better!

 - For the form to work properly, please keep your attachments 8MB or less.